Good to know....

 - Pascucci: just few meters from the Pantheon, that’s the place for milkshakes (“frullati” in Italian) since 1937.
 I remember going there when I was 5 and ordering my “Monterosa”, a cherry flavoured smoothie… still it’s my favorite.
 Try also the traditional Amalfi, based on mix citrus fruits.

 - Pasticceria Regoli: near the basilica of S. Maria Maggiore, this is another traditional address since 1916, still managed by the same family and still serving one of the best “maritozzo” in town, next to millefoglie, profiteroles, tiramisù, mont-blanc and so on….

 - Pasticceria Romoli: a bit out of the centre, but still worth a visit, maybe when you go to S.Agnese catacombs and the beautiful Costanza’s mausoleum.
 Here, among other specialities, try the “torta della nonna”, grandma’s cake, a vanilla and lemon custard pie sprinkled with pine nuts.

 - Said: you have to go the extra mile here (which is worth, as San Lorenzo neighbourhood is so interesting!), but this is a real chocolate factory founded in 1923 and now converted into a cafè-bistrot-restaurant-shop…. a winter break there is a fabulous experience!

-- Bar San Calisto: this is our favorite bar in Trastevere, “vintage” style as all the bars looked like when we were kids (no website either), not fancy at all but welcoming and cheap, serving great coffee and the best hot chocolate in the centre of Rome.
+- Bar San Calisto: this is our favorite bar in Trastevere, “vintage” style as all the bars looked like when we were kids, not fancy at all but welcoming and cheap, serving great coffee and the best hot chocolate in the centre of Rome.
 With whipped cream on top, of course.

 - Zum: just around the corner of Campo dei Fiori, this is where you try all versions of Tiramisù you can imagine.
 Few seating for a little break during your sightseeing (or during our tours!)